uea-teaching/web-based-programming/lectures/canvas.md

 ::::
 :::: {.column width=55%}

-- Source rectangle is `41, 0, 60, 29`
+- Source rectangle is `41,0,40,29`
-- Destination is `100, 100, 180, 87`
+- Destination is `200,100,120,87`
-- We have "cut out" a portion of the sprite sheet and placed it on the canvas.
+- We have "cut out" a region of the sprite sheet and placed it on the canvas.
 - The canvas respects the alpha value of the source image.

 ::::